MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/modeling-data.md

 ### How do I model many-to-many relationships?

-In a relational database many-to-many relationship are often modeled with join tables, which just join records from other tables together.
+In a relational database many-to-many relationships are often modeled with join tables, which just join records from other tables together.

 :::image type="content" source="./media/modeling-data/join-table.png" alt-text="Join tables" border="false":::